 Self-employed tax system in Italy

 Working for yourself is a popular option in Italy.
-Data from World Bank shows that around 23% of workers in Italy are self-employed.
-The tax system for self-employed people working as sole traders and freelancers is relatively straightforward.
+Data from World Bank shows that around 22% of workers in Italy are self-employed.
+What’s more, the tax system for self-employed people working as sole traders and freelancers is relatively straightforward.
 However, if you’re setting up a larger company and employing staff, you’ll likely be liable for corporate rather than income tax.

 Income tax in Italy for freelancers and the self-employed